 Though you may see bald patches or fur thinning on dogs with lice, the lice themselves are not responsible, but rather your dog’s scratching and excessive grooming equipment to try to curb the itch and discomfort.
 Bald patches indicate that your dog is focusing on an area that is causing discomfort, which means it’s best to start looking for lice in the surrounding hair.

 Another secondary symptom of lice, your dog’s scratching, licking, and biting, can lead to open sores that get infected.
 These are called hot spots.
 They are typically small circular rashes that are red, inflamed, and sometimes have pus or scabs.
 Hot spots should be treated separately from the lice as they won’t simply go away after the lice have been eliminated.

 Much like other pests, lice can carry tapeworms that can transfer to your pet.
 This happens when your pet ingests the host - in this case, lice - and the tapeworm sets up shop in your dog’s digestive system.

 Dog Lice Treatment

 All right, so you spotted the signs and found irrefutable evidence of lice on your dog.
-So what can you do to get rid of these pesky intruders?
-Indeed, lice aren’t the most common pest in dogs, but just like any other infestation, it’s best to get rid of the bugs as quickly as possible.
+So what can you do to dispose of these pesky intruders?
+Indeed, lice aren’t the most common pest in dogs, but just like any other infestation, it’s best to dispose of the bugs as quickly as possible.